*This post was created in collaboration with Alpine Credits

 If you choose to refinance your mortgage to access funds to consolidate your debt, you may be charged a penalty fee for breaking your mortgage early, which can be hefty.
 There may also be other administrative fees that you’ll be subject to.
 Calculate all the fees you may have to pay to be sure debt consolidation makes sense in your situation.

 One of the main goals of consolidating your debt is to secure a lower interest rate compared to the rates you’re currently paying.
 A lower rate on a debt consolidation loan can help you save a ton of money over the long haul.
 But if the rate is the same or only slightly lower, the potential fees you pay may cancel out any benefits.

 Consolidating Debt Into First Time Mortgage

 Current homeowners aren’t the only ones who are able to take advantage of debt consolidation using their mortgages.
 First-time buyers can also tap into the benefits that debt consolidation has to offer by rolling their debts into a new mortgage.

 In order to qualify for such an arrangement, your loan-to-value (LTV) ratio needs to be under a certain amount.
 Your LTV basically represents the size of your loan in comparison to your home’s value.
 Lenders rely heavily on this ratio in order to better understand the risk level of a specific loan.
 If the number is too high, the odds of mortgage denial are also high.
 Generally speaking, lenders don’t typically approve borrowers if their LTV is more than 80% on a new home loan.

-If you’re considering consolidating your debt with your mortgage, be sure to crunch the numbers, take a hard look at your finances and your borrowing behavior, and speak with a professional mortgage specialist who’s well-versed in the realm of consolidating debt into mortgages.
-Done right, it could help you save plenty of money over the long run.
+If you’re considering consolidating your debt through your mortgage, be sure to crunch the numbers, take a hard look at your finances and your borrowing behaviour, and speak with a professional mortgage specialist who’s well-versed in the realm of consolidating debt into mortgages.
+Done right, it could help you save plenty of money in the long run.